zegelin/cassandra-exporter/README.md

 Then (re-)start Cassandra.

-Prometheus metrics will be available at `http://localhost:9998/metrics`.
+Prometheus metrics will now be available at `http://localhost:9998/metrics`.

 Configure Prometheus to scrape the endpoint by adding the following to `prometheus.yml`: